How do air purifiers work?

 These homemade air purifiers work in the same way as manufactured devices, and are fairly effective, with The New York Times and Los Angeles Times both having made and tested their own versions.
 Research from the Agency for Science, Technology, and Research (A*STAR) in Singapore considered different filter materials for their DIY air purifiers, including HEPA filters, surgical masks and melt-blown polypropylene.
 They found each material was around 80% effective at filtering particles and aerosols.

-However, box fans aren't designed for this purpose, and their motor has to work much harder to pull air through a filter, so these homemade air purifiers present an increased fire risk and should be used with caution.
+However, box fans are not designed for this purpose, and their motor has to work much harder to pull air through a filter, so these homemade air purifiers present an increased fire risk and should be used with caution.

-So, how do air purifiers work?
-By trapping most pollutants and allergens, but some will always remain in the air.
-Therefore, air purifiers are best used not necessarily by themselves, but to complement other air quality improvement strategies such as increased cleaning or cleaning with eco-friendly products to reduce irritants, using indoor plants to help with air quality, and improving ventilation in the home.
+So to answer our original question, air purifiers work by trapping most pollutants and allergens — but some will always remain in the air.
+Therefore, air purifiers are best used not by themselves, but to complement other air quality improvement strategies, such as increased cleaning, cleaning with eco-friendly products to reduce irritants, using indoor plants to help with air quality, and improving ventilation in the home.

 Sign up for the Live Science daily newsletter now